Aurora50 Loader

 Aurora50 was co-founded by Sheikha Shamma bint Sultan bin Khalifa Al Nahyan and Diana Wilde in 2020 with a powerful vision: to achieve gender balance in the workplace.

-A UAE-based social enterprise, our first, successful initiative was to increase the number of women on boards in the UAE through the Pathway20 accelerator, The Board Summit and Manarat invite-only club for independent GCC women board directors.
+A UAE-based social enterprise, our first, successful initiative was to increase the number of women on boards in the UAE through the Pathway20 accelerator.

 We have now expanded our focus to support listed corporations, large private organisations and high-growth businesses alike with all their DEI needs.